-This policy is designed to provide information in regard to the subject matter covered, and with the understanding that the Director of Liquor Licensing is not passing legal opinion or interpretation or other professional advice.
-The information is provided on the understanding that all persons undertake responsibility for assessing the relevance and accuracy of its contents.
+This policy is designed to provide information in regard to the subject matter covered, and with the understanding that the Director of Liquor Licensing is not passing legal opinion, interpretation or any other professional advice.
+The information is provided on the understanding that all persons accessing it undertake responsibility for assessing the relevance and accuracy of its contents.

 The construction and age of a licensed premises can also have an impact on the potential risk.
 Generally, older style, multi-storey hotel buildings with wood floors and walls will pose more of a risk than newer buildings with a concrete, steel or masonry construction.
 Newer premises are also more likely to have been required to include rigorous fire safety control measures during construction than older hotels.

-New buildings are subject to the requirements of the Building Act 2011and the Building Regulations 2012.
+New buildings are subject to the requirements of the Building Act 2011 and the Building Regulations 2012.
 The National Construction Code series (NCC) sets out the minimum requirements for the design, construction and performance of buildings throughout Australia.
 Licensees may be required to upgrade their fire and evacuation standards to current NCC standards as part of any substantial alterations made to the licensed premises through a development or building licence approval process.

-Section 99(1)(a) of the Liquor Control Act 1988 (the Act) requires licensees to “maintain the licensed premises at a standard that is reasonable having regard to the class of licence, the locality and expectations of the public.”
-In this regard, the department’s inspectors may impose work orders under section 99(2) of the Act requiring that fire safety measures be adopted.
+Section 99(1)(a) of the Liquor Control Act 1988 (the Act) requires licensees to 'maintain the licensed premises at a standard that is reasonable having regard to the class of licence, the locality and expectations of the public.'The department’s inspectors may impose work orders under section 99(2) of the Act requiring the adoption of fire safety measures.